SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_joystick/readme.md

   ![Figure: Introduction](resources/uc_screen/sl_joystick_uc_screen.png)

 - Using configuration wizard one can configure different parameters like:
+  - **Channel selection**
+  - Joystick ADC channel: The selection of the ADC channel instance for the joystick can be adjusted between channels 1 and channel_16.
+  > **Note:**
+  - Make sure to install selected ADC channel/instance.

   - **Joystick Voltage value Configuration**
   - REFERENCE VOLTAGE: Vref magnitude expressed in millivolts.
 As per Joystick Hardware on Wireless Pro Kit, Vref = AVDD = 3300 mV.
   - CENTER POSITION: Center position value(mV).